-Adds the specified targets to the specified rule, or updates the targets if they are already associated with the rule.
+Adds the specified targets to the specified rule, or updates the targets if they're already associated with the rule.

 Targets are the resources that are invoked when a rule is triggered.

-You can configure the following as targets for CloudWatch Events:
+You can configure the following as targets in EventBridge:

 - EC2 instances